poissonconsulting/readwritesqlite/README.md

 The `rws_query()` function allows the user to pass a SQL query.
-By default, the metadata (except the setting of the sf column) is, if unambigously defined, preserved for each column in the final query.
+By default, the metadata (except the setting of the sf column) is, if unambiguously defined, preserved for each column in the final query.
 To enable this functionality the user should ensure that a) columns in tables which will be referenced in the same query should have different names or identical metadata and b) column names in the final query